Assisted training flexible [AsA flex]

 • Target group-oriented training methods

-• Coordination of the various learning locations
+• Coordination of the different learning locations

 Duration & Course